ding2/ding2/docs/provider_integrations.md

 * A provider system must expose an API for the required functionality and data.
 Examples of protocols used for current integrations:
   * HTTP + JSON/XML
   * SOAP
-* It must be possible to consume the API using PHP as that is the programming language used by Ding2.
+* It must be possible to consume the API using PHP since that is the programming language used by Ding2.
-* The API should use some form of access control which allows it to be accessed by the Ding2 website and prevents access from outsiders.
+* The API should use some form of access-control which allows it to be accessed by the Ding2 website and prevents access from outsiders.
 Examples of currently used authentication methods:
   * Authentication (preferred) e.g. based on username/password or tokens.
   * Restriction by IP.
 * The API should be well-documented in regards to functionality and data exposed.
 Examples of documentation used by current provider systems: